Cold medicines for kids: What''s the risk?

-Over-the-counter cough and cold medicines don't effectively treat the underlying cause of a child's cold, and won't cure a child's cold or make it go away any sooner.
+Over-the-counter cough and cold medicines don''t effectively treat the underlying cause of a child''s cold, and won''t cure a child''s cold or make it go away any sooner.
 These medications also have potentially serious side effects, including rapid heart rate and convulsions.
-As a result, over-the-counter cough and cold medicines should be avoided in children younger than age 6 years.

 What about antibiotics?